TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-windows.md

 ## Set UserID

-User ID can be set for TOAST SDK.
+User ID can be set for NHN Cloud SDK.
-Such set UserID is common for each module of TOAST SDK.
+Such set UserID is common for each module of NHN Cloud SDK.
 Set User ID is sent to server, along with logs, every time Log Sending API is called.